dogpoopy/manifest-generator/README.md

 - Enter the ROM URL (e.g., `https://github.com/LineageOS/android.git`)
 - Enter the ROM branch (e.g., `lineage-21.0`)
+- Edit or paste your manifest content in the text area
 - Click **Test Manifest** to run validation via GitHub Actions

+**What the test validates:**

+- XML syntax and compatibility with the ROM manifest
+- Repository URL accessibility
+- Branch/revision existence in each repository